 It’s the way a breach is handled that makes all the difference.
 To minimize the reputation impact, every business should have a cross-functional plan for timely response in the event of a data hack or other breach.
 A typical task force should include the CTO, CMO, CCO, and involve a designated media spokesperson who is well qualified and prepared to update stakeholders, including press and social media.
 Prompt notification and transparent communications to all affected audiences are critical elements here.

-Remember when musician Dave Carroll made a music video complaining that United Airlines had broken his guitar?
-Or the FedEx worker caught on camera tossing a fragile package over a residential fence, ruining its contents?
-Those viral customer complaints are almost quaint in light of today’s environment.
+Ever since Dave Carroll made a music video complaining that United Airlines had broken his guitar, viral customer complaints have been powerful.
+But Carroll’s funny song or even something like a FedEx worker caught on camera tossing a fragile package over a fence, seem almost quaint today.
 As public relations and customer relations increasingly overlap, the goals of each should be aligned, and employees empowered to take quick action in case of a problem.
 Customer service reps should be incentivized not by the volume of complaints they handle, getting customers off the phone quickly and efficiently, but by the number of complaints they actually resolve to the satisfaction of consumers.
 For truly sophisticated companies, customer relations managers are authorized to resolve ordinary complaints by waiving a minor charge, for example, and even equipped with talking points that help build a relationship and strengthen the brand reputation rather than letting a bad situation grow worse.